 Optimize & Electrify Buildings

 Three years into Crested Butte’s all-electric building code, what are we learning from the ground up?
-This session will dive into real-world case studies to explore how all-electric construction has worked in practice, how the units are performing for residents, and what up-front and operational cost considerations have surfaced.
-We’ll discuss what’s working, where there’s room for improvement, and how these insights can help shape strategies to support retrofits and the electrification of existing homes moving forward.
+This session will dive into real-world case studies to explore how all-electric construction has been implemented, along with the up-front and operational cost considerations that have surfaced.
+We’ll discuss key takeaways, opportunities for refinement, and how these insights can help shape strategies to support retrofits and the electrification of existing homes moving forward.

 Optimize & Electrify Buildings